vollmerf/spherecontour/README.md

 ---

 ## Citation
-This repostory contains C, Pascal, and MATLAB implementations of the algorithms presented in:
+This repostory contains MATLAB, C, and Pascal implementations of the algorithms presented in:

 __Vollmer, F.W., 1995.
 C program for automatic contouring of spherical orientation data using a modified Kamb method: Computers & Geosciences,